-The levels tab implements up to 32 generic 8 bit level controls as virtual faders.
-These may be used to define any dynamic functions that is cannot be defined in the normal function context or takes up too many control channels to fit inside the profile (e.g. barn-doors or extra color or gobo functions).
+The levels tab on the fixture profile dialog implements up to 32 generic 8 bit level controls 167.
+These may be used to define any dynamic functions that is cannot be defined defined in the profile or takes up too many control channels to fit inside the profile (i.e. barn-doors or extra color or gobo functions).